mshort/niu_metadata/README.md

 data_conversion
 ===============

-Stylesheets for transforming MODS and DC in NIU's Fedora repository.
+Scripts and stylesheets for transforming MODS and DC in NIU's Fedora repository.